 It can be a bit like negotiating a minefield.
 Sorry about that.

 Worse, what if you're one step further back than that?
 What if you haven't even got to grips with the basics yet?
 'What does it all mean?
 Just what is professional indemnity insurance?' we hear you cry, with increasing exasperation.

 Well, don't worry, we're here to explain everything.
-Just sit back, relax, and – if it not's too unpleasant a thought – try to think of our knowledge as the water to your sponge.
+Just sit back, relax, and – if it's not too unpleasant a thought – try to think of our knowledge as the water to your sponge.

 Confused client: OK then PolicyBee.
-What's professional indemnity insurance?
+Hit me with it.
+What is professional indemnity insurance?

 PolicyBee: Good question.
 It’s all about negligence and protection.

 CC: Righto.
 That's that one cleared up then.
 See you later!

 PB: Er, no, hang on.
 There's a bit more to it than that.

 CC: Oh, sorry.
 Go on.